bradtaniguchi/IMSRoomRenter/NOTES.md

 Currently going to do the first one, but going to keep the src folder, for graphical purposes

 NOTE: It would make things 1 step easier to Remove the RoomAvailability and put everything into 1 page, thus I can create 1 function that will do what I want without needing to transfer the Student Data and Information.
 Which Is what Im going to do now.

+####---------UPDATE 1/4/16
+First Day back at school/work
+Need to start considering how I am going to handle logouts
+1.